Ai Weiwei: Decoded

 12 · Flowers

-In 2013 Weiwei announced that he would place a bouquet of flowers in the basket of a bicycle outside his studio every day until his passport was returned.
+In 2013 Weiwei announced that he would place a bunch of flowers in the basket of a bicycle outside his studio every day until his passport was returned.
 It took 600 days.
 For him, flowers represent freedom – intellectual and literal.

 Fresh cut flowers in the basket of a bicycle outside Weiwei's studio in Beijing.
 Following the confiscation of his passport, he repeated this act every day for 600 days to draw attention to the injustice of his entrapment.